scholz-lab/GlowTracker/docs/education.md

     <img src="custom_assets/images/light_path_1.png" width="50%">
 </p>

    - **Objective Lens:** Understanding the role of the objective lens in magnification and resolution is crucial.
-Testing different objectives and learning how to calculate the magnification of a objective-tube lens system.
+Testing different objectives and learning how to calculate the magnification of an objective-tube lens system.

    - **Excitation and Emission Filters:** Explain the principles behind selecting appropriate filters for excitation and emission wavelengths.
 This involves understanding the absorption and emission spectra of fluorophores.

-  - **Image aberrations:** Students can experience image aberrations for example vignetting, chromatic aberration, ... and learn how to correct for these.
+  - **Image aberrations:** Students can experience image aberrations for example vignetting, and chromatic aberration, ... and learn how to correct for these.

 3. **Fluorescence:**